MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 ## Create an environment in an existing organization

-After purchasing a license for Customer Insights, the global administrator of the Microsoft 365 tenant receives an email that invites them to create the environment.
-Go to [https://home.ci.dynamics.com](https://home.ci.dynamics.com) to get started.
+After purchasing a subscription license for Customer Insights, the global administrator of the Microsoft 365 tenant receives an email that invites them to create the environment.
+Go to [https://home.ci.dynamics.com/start](https://home.ci.dynamics.com/start) to get started.

+Customer Insights is not licensed per user, so it won't show in the Licenses area.
+If you're looking for the license in the Microsoft 365 admin center, go to **Your products**.

 > [!NOTE]
 > Organizations can create *two* environments for every Customer Insights license.
 If your organization purchases more than once license, please [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.
 For more information about capacity and add-on capacity, download the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544).